Meet our inclusion champions

 “As a safeguarding officer, I know that there are a lot of LGBTQ+ children who suffer from mental health difficulties as a result of discrimination, being invalidated or being bullied because of who they are.
 This is something quite personal for me, and so I am determined to do what I can to improve their quality of life.
 I believe being an inclusion champion can help me to that end.”

-Lauren Ruddock (They/Them)
+Phoenix Ruddock (They/Them)

 “I am autistic, neurodivergent, and have a gender identity of agender, as well as identifying as both bisexual and asexual.
 I have experience of mental illness, I identify as being disabled.
 The difference made by treating someone as they are, including them, seeing them as a human and not just their illness or condition is so important.